Community Curator, Debra Olin | November 2020 – extended through May 22, 2021

 This program has evolved into a collaboration with Emily Alcott’s 6th grade art class at the East Somerville Community School.
 These students have been invited to draw everyday scenes and objects of interests to them in and around their home.
 This will be a virtual exhibit on our website.

 This program invites Jessica Howard’s Somerville High School’s portfolio class to draw what is visually interesting or meaningful to them in their immediate environment.
-Their creations will be showcased at the Museum.
+Their creations will be showcased at the Museum and on our website as a virtual exhibit.

 Much like Campbell, many Somerville artists use the City as muse.
 This event will highlight those artists in a virtual and hopefully, live event.